LaWebcapsule/directus9/directus/readme.md

 ```

 4. You don't have to do any changes to your databases.
-Directus9 use the schema as directus@9.0.0^.
+Directus9 use the same schema as directus@9.0.0^.
 As a consequence, you don't need other changes than the three step below.